puneet4840/DevOps-/5 - Kubernetes (CKAD)/2 - Working of cluster, Setup a cluster, Pod in detail.md

 ```

-we can create any key-value pair inside the labels.
+We can create any customized key-value pair inside the labels of our choice.

 Once you create a YAML file, you can apply it to your kubernetes cluster.